-Understanding the Customer: Identify the Problem (Based on a true story)
+Understanding the Customer: Identify the Problem

 There was a department store in a small town in southern Georgia.
 The store had been in business for more than 40 years.
 Over time it had grown as the town had grown.
 The building was old and there was only two ways to go from the first floor to the second and third floors.
 There were stairs and a single elevator.